Park Heong-joon: Political career

-During the 2007 presidential election, Park was one of the key figures helping the GNP presidential candidate Lee Myung-bak to be elected the country's President.
-Prior to the GNP presidential primary, he chose Lee instead of Park Geun-hye or Sohn Hak-kyu (quit the GNP before the primary) as he perceived that Lee is a "individualistic conservative" compared to Park who is a "nationalistic conservative".
+During the 2007 presidential election, Park was one of the key figures helping the GNP presidential candidate Lee Myung-bak to be elected the country's president.
+Prior to the GNP presidential primary, he chose Lee instead of Park Geun-hye or Sohn Hak-kyu (quit the GNP before the primary) as he perceived that Lee is an "individualistic conservative" compared to Park who is a "nationalistic conservative".
 He also emphasised that South Korea needs a good Machiavellist, which could be acquired via Lee.
-Serving as the Spokesman to Lee, he accused the Blue House's decision to sue Lee.
+Serving as the Spokesman to Lee, he accused the Blue House's of their decision to sue Lee.
 In the election on 19 December, Lee was officially elected the President of the Republic.

-Despite of his contributions, Park failed to get re-elected in the 2008 election.
+Despite his contributions, Park failed to get re-elected in the 2008 election.
 During the election, he contested against a pro-Park Geun-hye independent candidate Yoo Jae-jung.
 At first, he was widely expected to get re-elected.
 However, amid anti-campaigns from the Parksamo (a fan club to Park Geun-hye), he only received 27,940 votes (41.96%), compared to Yoo who had received 36,577 votes (54.93%).
-In this election, another pro-Lee Myung-bak figures i.e. Lee Jae-oh, Lee Bang-ho and Kim Hee-jung, also lost.
+In this election, other pro-Lee Myung-bak figures such as Lee Jae-oh, Lee Bang-ho and Kim Hee-jung, also lost.

 Following the election, Park was appointed the Chief Spokesperson of the Blue House on 23 June.
 On 31 August 2009, he became the Senior Secretary to the President for Political Affairs.

 In the 2012 election, Park was set to contest under the banner of the then ruling Saenuri (successor of the GNP) banner.
 This time, he faced a challenge from Yoo, who had already returned to the GNP (then Saenuri) following his election in 2008, at the preselection.
 The party, however, suddenly changed the preselection methods, which was strongly objected by Park.
 Park subsequently left the party and contested as an independent candidate.
 He received 24,630 votes (29.59%) and was again defeated by Yoo.

 Post-political career

 On 1 September 2014, Park was appointed the new Secretary-General of the National Assembly.
 On 4 December 2015, he announced he would not contest for Suyeong in the 2016 election.
 His term as the Secretary-General of the National Assembly ended on 21 June 2016.

-Following the election lost in 2012, he has been involving in various programmes, such as Battle of Tongues, Powerful Opponents, Let's Be Politicians and so on.
+Following the election lost in 2012, he has been involved in various programmes, such as Battle of Tongues, Powerful Opponents, Let's Be Politicians and so on.
 In 2017, he became the commentator of the conservative panel of the Battle of Tongues, replacing the incumbent Jun Won-tchack who became a newsreader of TV Chosun.

-On 18 July 2017, at Battle of Tongues, Park harshly accused the main opposition Liberty Korea Party (LKP) for not learning from its past mistakes i.e. 2016 political scandal.
+On 18 July 2017, at Battle of Tongues, Park harshly accused the main opposition Liberty Korea Party (LKP) for not learning from its past mistakes such as the 2016 political scandal.
 He also added that the party is only targeting far-right and elderly voters.